rymnc/reinforced-concrete-impls/README.md

 # reinforced-concrete-implementations

-This repository contains RC hash function developed for [zkhack istanbul](https://zkistanbul.com).

-It consists of implementing RC in circom and o1js.
+## Introduction

+This repository hosts the Reinforced Concrete (RC) hash function, developed specifically for [zkhack istanbul](https://zkistanbul).
+It features implementations in Circom and o1js, offering a robust alternative to traditional hash functions in zk-based applications.

 ## 1) reinforced-concrete-circom

-RC hash function implemented in circom for the bn254 field.

-This implementation has full test parity with the [reference implementation](https://extgit.iaik.tugraz.at/krypto/zkfriendlyhashzoo/-/blob/master/plain_impls/src/reinforced_concrete/reinforced_concrete_instances.rs) and [a third party implementation](https://github.com/rymnc/reinforced-concrete-huff).
+The `reinforced-concrete-circom` module implements the RC hash function for the bn254 field.
+This implementation exhibits a full test parity with both the [reference implementation](https://extgit.iaik.tugraz.at/krypto/zkfriendlyhashzoo/-/blob/master/plain_impls/src/reinforced_concrete/reinforced_concrete_instances.rs) and [a third party implementation](https://github.com/rymnc/reinforced-concrete-huff).

 ### Circuit